What Are Potential Hit and Run Consequences? | Attorneys for Car Accidents

 - Drivers hitting police cars that have been set up as part of a roadblock to avoid getting in trouble

-Fleeing the scene of an accident has serious consequences and all drivers should think twice before leaving the scene of any accident they have been involved in.
+Fleeing the scene of an accident has serious consequences.
+All drivers should think twice before leaving the scene of any accident they have been involved in.

 In most states, it doesn’t matter whether a driver caused the accident or not.
-The fact that a party left the scene is enough to face penalties associated with a hit and run accident.
+The fact that a party left the scene is enough to face consequences of a hit and run.
 An exception to this is if someone left to try to get help, as long as he or she returns to the scene immediately.

-The penalties for hit and runs vary from state to state, but many classify the charge as either a felony or misdemeanor depending on specific circumstances.
+Hit and run consequences vary from state to state.
+Many states classify the charge as either a felony or misdemeanor depending on specific circumstances.
 Felony charges tend to be imposed in instances where a person has suffered any kind of injury, whether the injured person was a pedestrian or occupant in another vehicle.
-Guilty persons may be fined anywhere from $5,000 to $20,000, in addition to the possibility of jail time of up to 15 years.
+Guilty persons may be fined anywhere from $5,000 to $20,000.
+In addition, they may face the possibility of jail time of up to 15 years.
 A misdemeanor offense, while less severe than a felony, is punishable by a fine of up to $5,000 and also up to one year in jail.

 In addition to criminal consequences of a hit and run, almost every state imposes administrative penalties related to the person’s license.
-Any conviction will usually result in automatic suspension or revocation of the driver’s license for about six months.
-Some states impose the suspension for as long as three years, or even a lifetime depending on the circumstances of the accident.
+Any conviction will usually result in automatic suspension, or even revocation of the driver’s license for about six months.
+Some states impose the suspension for as long as three years.
+Other states impose the suspension for a lifetime, depending on the circumstances of the accident.

 At-fault drivers may also be subject to civil cases.
-An injured party can file a claim for damages to their property, in addition to compensation for medical treatment and lost wages.
+An injured party can file an injury claim for damages to their property.
+They may also be able to file for compensation for medical treatment and lost wages.

 In a criminal trial, a prosecutor must usually prove the following facts to find someone guilty of a hit and run:

 - While driving, the defendant was involved in the vehicle accident